Angie has been an online writer for more than 9 years and has strong opinions about muesli (and other things).

 - Flaxseed: for fibre, omega 3 fatty acids, to help with arthritis, cholesterol, menopause, hypertension, and cancer—the list is endless.

 - Nuts: usually walnuts for vitamin E and for their cardiovascular benefits and possible protection against Type 2 diabetes.

 - Raisins: for boron, a bone mineral, and antioxidants that could help with macular degeneration, amongst many other things.
 And also to add a touch of sweetness.

 Now, before some of you write to me to say some of these benefits are only, as yet, conjecture, I would like to point out that my health will not wait until science gets its finger out and finds a way of proving these hypotheses.
 I would rather eat them now and trust that they are providing healthy, balanced nutrition to my poor old body.

-Hazelnuts: again another rich source of Vit.
-E with its many useful health benefits.
+- Hazelnuts: again, another rich source of vitamin E with its many useful health benefits.

-However, there is one thing I should warn you about before you rush out to the shop.
-You do not need, nor should you attempt to eat, a full bowl of muesli as shown in TV commercials for breakfast cereals.
-Four or five dessert spoonfuls is more than enough to set you up until lunchtime.
-Anything more and it could seem like you've got a second job.
+However, there is one thing I should warn you about before you rush out to the shop: You do not need, nor should you attempt to eat, a full bowl of muesli, as shown in TV commercials for breakfast cereals.
+Four or five dessert spoonfuls are more than enough to set you up until lunchtime.
+Anything more, and it could seem like you've got a second job.